Our Trustees are the governing body of World Horse Welfare.

 Sam is currently Director of Darley Stallions for Godolphin Management Co Ltd having joined the company in 2001, in addition to Director of both Godolphin Ireland and Godolphin SNC.
 Sam is also a trustee of the British European Breeders’ Fund and the Thoroughbred Breeders’ Association, and past Chairman and remains on the Board of Fakenham Racecourse.

-John Jarvis, QC
+John Jarvis, KC

 He was a governor of King’s College School for 25 years, and Chairman of Governors.
 He sat on its Finance and General Purposes Committee.
 He is now a governor of two Chinese schools in which King’s plays a part.
 He is a Bencher of Lincoln’s Inn and sat on its Finance Committee.
 He is a Trustee of the Scholarship and Education funds.
 He is a Trustee of the Hurlingham Club.

 Chris Tufnell, MRCVS